lkilcher/dolfyn/doc/source/usage.rst

 |dlfn| is organized into subpackages for working with each data type
 it supports, as well as base packages

+This page documents general and basic usage of the |dlfn| package, for detailed information on more specific uses of the package see the [usage-specific]_ page.

 Working with ADV data
 ---------------------